 As part of its ongoing responsibility, PJM Interconnection, LLC (PJM) will prepare a Regional Transmission Expansion Plan (RTEP) which shall consolidate the transmission needs of the region into a single plan.
 The RTEP shall reflect transmission enhancements and expansions, load and capacity forecasts, and generation additions and retirements for the ensuing five years.
-The RTEP shall also reflect new transmission construction and right-of-way acquisition required to support load growth in years 6 through 15.
+The RTEP shall also reflect new transmission construction and right-of-way acquisition required to support load growth and account for generation additions and retirements as necessary to support resource adequacy, economic trends and public policy considerations in years 6 through 15.